Effective-medium approach to the resonance distribution of wave scattering in a random point field: Wave scattering in random media

-Let us recall here the basics of the Foldy-Lax model~\cite{Foldy1945, Lax1951, Lax1952, Mishchenko2006} that we will consider throughout this paper.
-This model is very convenient especially because it can be efficiently solved numerically without resorting to huge discretization lattices.
-In this model, a quantum particle, described by a classical wave, undergoes elastic collisions without loss of energy in a random configuration of fixed point scatterers.
-The wave function $\psi(\vect{r})$ of this particle obeys the stationary Schrödinger equation
+In order to describe the multiple collisions of the quantum particle in a disordered medium, we consider a simple but powerful model originally introduced by Foldy and Lax \cite{Foldy1945, Lax1951, *Lax1952, Mishchenko2006}.
+In this model, the wavefunction of the particle undergoes elastic collisions without loss of energy in a random configuration of fixed point scatterers representing the atoms or the molecules of a gaseous detector.
+This model is very convenient especially because it can be efficiently solved numerically for large disordered systems without resorting to huge discretization lattices.
+In this model, the wavefunction $\psi(\vect{r})$ obeys the stationary Schrödinger equation

 where $k=2\pi/\lambda$ is the wavenumber and $\lambda$ the wavelength.
-The potential $U(\vect{r})$ in Eq.~\eqref{eq:schrodinger-general} reads
+The potential $U(\vect{r})$ in Eq.\ \eqref{eq:schrodinger-general} reads

-where $u(\vect{r})$ is a short-range potential that we will define in details soon.
-In Eq.~\eqref{eq:general-multi-potential}, the point scatterers are located at the fixed positions $\vect{x}_1,\vect{x}_2,\ldots,\vect{x}_N$.
+where $u(\vect{r})$ is the short-range potential of the scatterers that we will define in details soon.
+In Eq.\ \eqref{eq:general-multi-potential}, the scatterers are located at the fixed positions $\vect{x}_1,\vect{x}_2,\ldots,\vect{x}_N$.
 This random point field is characterized by the joint probability distribution $P(\vect{x}_1,\ldots,\vect{x}_N)$.
 In this regard, the statistical average of some observable $A$ over the random configurations of the scatterers is given by

 In particular, we define the local average density of scatterers per unit volume as